 This Lingonberry Pops recipe is another “no-recipe” dessert.
 It is so simple to make, I feel embarrassed calling it a recipe.
 You just need to mix together the coconut cream, maple syrup, and the Lingonberry Fruit Spread, and pour it in the paleta molds.
 Then insert the sticks and leave it for at least 8 hours.

 Like this recipe so far?
-Be the first to know when we release new ones!
+Be the first to receive new ones!

 I wanted to make these Lingonberry Pops as "healthy" as possible, and also take into consideration everyone’s tastes and dietary restrictions.

-All the ingredients of these "Easy 1-2-3" Lingonberry Pops are:
+Ingredients of these "Easy 1-2-3" Lingonberry Pops are:

 - Gluten Free